annamarlena/annamarlena.github.io/index.md

 # Welcome to Marlena's GitHub Page

-I'm a recent graduate of Saint Paul College with an AAS in Computer Programming, with an emphasis in Web Development.
+I'm a recent graduate of Saint Paul College with an AAS in Computer Programming/Web Development.
 Please check out some of my projects below.
 (Click on the image to view that project.)

 <hr>